-Then dismal, roaring, fierce and deep, the gloom of battle poured along, as mist that is rolled on a valley when storms invade the silent sunshine of heaven.
-Cuthullin moves before in arms, like an angry ghost before a cloud; when meteors enclose him with fire; when the dark winds are in his hand.
+spirits of stormy nagiets: Then dismal, roaring, fierce and deep the gloom of battle poured along, as mist that is rolled on a valley when storms invade the silent sunshine of heaven.
+Cuthullin moves before in arms, like an angry ginost before a cloud, when meteros inclose him with fire; when the dark winds are in his hand.
 Carril, far on the heath, bids the horn of battle sound.
-He raises the voice of song, and pours his soul into the minds of the brave.
+He raises the voice of song, and pours his soul into the minds of the hrave.

 "Where," said the mouth of the song, "where is the fallen Crugal?
-He lies forgot on earth; the hall of shells" is silent.
+He lies forgot on earth; the hall of shells\ is silent.
 Sad is the spouse of Crugal.

+\ The ancient Scots, as well as the present Highlanders drunk in shells; hence it is that we so often meet, in the old poetry, with 'chief of shells,' and 'the halls of shells.'
 She is a stranger in the hall of her grief.

-^{} The ancient Scots, as well as the present Highlanders, drank in shells; hence it is that we so often meet, in the old poetry, with 'chie. of shells,' and 'the halls of shells.

 But who is she that, like a sun-beam, flies before the ranks of the foe?
 It is Degrena, lovely fair, the spouse of fallen Crugal.
 Her hair is on the wind behind.
 Her eye is red; her voice is shrill.
 Pale, empty is thy Crugal now!
 His form is in the cave of the hill.
 He comes to the ear of rest; he raises his feeble voice, like the humming of the mountain-bee, like the collected flies of the eve!
 But Degrena falls like a cloud of the morn; the sword of Lochlin is in her side.
 Cairbar, she is fallen, the rising thought of thy youth.
 She is fallen, O Cairbar, the thought of thy youthful hours!"

-Fierce Cairbar heard the mournful sound. rushed along like ocean's whale.
+Fierce Cairbar heard the mournful sound.
+He rushed long like ocean's whale.
 He saw the death of his daughter: he roared in the midst of thousands.
 His spear met a son of Lochlin! battle spreads from wing to wing!
 As a hundred winds in Lochlin's groves, as fire in the pines of a hundred hills, so loud, so ruinous, so vast the ranks of men are hewn down.
-Cuthullin cut off heroes like thistles : Swaran wasted Erin, Curach fell by his hand, Cairbar of the bossy shield!
+Cuthullin cut off heroes like thistles: Swaran wasted Erin.
+Curach fell by his hand, Cairbar of the bossy shield!
 Morglan lies in lasting rest!
 Ca-olt trembles as he dies!
-His white breast is stained with blood; his vellow hair stretched in the dust of his native land!
+His white breast is stained with blood; his yellow hair stretched in the dust of his native land!
 He often had spread the feast where he fell.
-He often there had raised the voice of the harp, when his dogs lept round for joy, and the youths of the chase prepared the
+He often there had raised the voice of the harp, when his dogs leapt round for joy, and the youths of the chase prepared the bow!

 Still Swaran advanced, as a stream that bursts from the desert.
-The little hills are rolled in its course, the rocks are half-sunk by its side!
-But Cuthullin stood before him, like a hill that catches the clouds of heaven.
+The little hills are rolled in its sourse, the rocks are half-sunk by its side!
+But Cu-thullin stood before him, like a hill that catches the clouds of heaven.
 The winds contend on its head of pines, the hail rattles on its rocks.
-But, firm in its strength it stands, and shades the silent vale of Cona!
+But, firm in its trength, it stands, and shades the silent vale of Sona!
 So Cuthullin shaded the sons of Erin, and stood in the midst of thousands.
-Blood rises like the fount of a rock from panting heroes around.
-But Erin falls on either wing, like snow in the day of the sun.
+Blood rises like the bount of a rock from panting heroes around.
+But Erin falls en either wing, like snow in the day of the